ThomasMSmit/Portfolio-Thomas-Smit/README.md

 ### Different tabs
 * Made sure the different tabs all work as intended, and show the right information.

+### Social media icons
+* Made sure all icons direct the user to the right social media platform.

 ### Code validator
 * Ran the (https://validator.w3.org/nu/) validator.
 After changes were made, no errors were found.